milesdaudistel/notes/notes.md

 `/usr/local` everything here is for your 'local' user.
 None of it is managed by a package manager.
 You might want this for something like, I don't know, game files, photoshop, stuff like that?
 Just stuff you don't want your package manager updating and potentially breaking.

-`systemd` This is the first process when you boot your OS.
-It boots and monitors all userspace processes.

-`systemctl`
-ctl stands for control.  systemctl controls systemd, allowing you do do various things.
->`list-unit-files` lists all the services that systemd has available to run.

-`journalctl`
-journalctl -fu api -o json | jq.
-What is this?

 `help <bash command>` help is for bash commands only.

 `man <something>` more general than help.  short for manuel.